sonic-net/sonic-mgmt/docs/testplan/platform/pmon-test-plan.md

 ## Setup configuration
 No setup pre-configuration is required, test will configure and clean-up all the configuration.
 ### Pytest scripts to setup and run test
-#### pmon.json
-pmon.json which hold the data structure he following for each daemon in the PMON docker:
+The sanity-check plugin needs to be run before running this test, which will cover the verification of pmon docker running on SONiC system.

 ## Test

 ## Test cases

-### Test case # 1 – PMON running on the DUT
-#### Test objective
-Verify PMON docker status
-#### Test steps
-* Verify the uptime to see if all dockers are running
-* Perform the following steps
-	* Verify the PMON running status and uptime
-	* Restart the PMON
-	* Verify the PMON running status and uptime

-### Test case # 2 – All daemons are running
+### Test case # 1 – All daemons are running
 #### Test objective
 Verify each daemon status in PMON docker
 #### Test steps